 According to the CDC (Centres For Disease Control), Coronavirus symptoms are flu-like, with fever, muscle pains, headache, cough and sore throat.
 The incubation period can last over a week, so it’s possible that you won’t feel anything for days after contracting the virus.
 In other words: don’t get off a flight and just assume it’s something else if you feel unwell in the imminent days afterwards.

-If you have been in Asia or travelled through Mainland China in recent weeks, be extremely cautious if you develop any symptoms and register your worries with health professionals for your sake, and the sake of others.
+If you have been in Asia or any countries with significant outbreaks in recent weeks, be extremely cautious if you develop any symptoms and register your worries with health professionals for your sake, and the sake of others.

 Better safe than sorry.